shader-slang/spec/expressions.md

 In each case, the \SynRef{destination} expression is validated first, and then the \SynRef{source} expression.
 \end{Description}

-\begin{Incomplete}
-The above rules pretend that we can write \code{out} before a type to indicate that we mean an l-value of that type.
+Issue: The above rules pretend that we can write \code{out} before a type to indicate that we mean an l-value of that type.
 We will need to expand the formalism to include \emph{qualified} types.
-\end{Incomplete}

 Operator Expressions {#expr.op}
 --------------------